ChristinaLK/swc-lessons/script_capstone/README.md

 print(value)
 ~~~

 Test it out.
-WHat happens with no filename?
-WIth one filename?
-WIth random args?
+What happens with no filename?
+With one filename?
+With random args?
 ~~~
 $ python readings.py
 $ python readings.py inflammation-01.csv